-“‘People who believe a problem can be solved tend to get busy solving it,’ William Raspberry wrote in the Washington Post in July 1994.
-‘Hugh B. Price is a believer.’
+“People who believe a problem can be solved tend to get busy solving it,” William Raspberry wrote in the Washington Post in July 1994.
+“Hugh B. Price is a believer.”

-This comment on Price’s inaugural keynote address as head of the National Urban League Proved prescient.
-Over his tenure, Price launched the League’s Campaign for African-American Achievement, spearheaded pressure on the federal government to combat police brutality and racial profiling, and helped repair frayed relations between the black and jewish communities.
+This comment on Price’s inaugural keynote address as head of the National Urban League proved prescient.
+Over his tenure, Price launched the League’s Campaign for African-American Achievement, spearheaded pressure on the federal government to combat police brutality and racial profiling, and helped repair frayed relations between the Black and Jewish communities.

+Learn more on February 16th at the Landmarked historic home of Lewis H. Latimer.
 This book talk is free and open to the public.
 Please RSVP to reserve your seat.